 The sound travels at a speed referred to as Mach 1, which is a function of temperature.
 If you align the 10 index with 60 on the outer scale we will see the Mach number index in the airspeed window.
 Learn how to use it by watching this lecture.

 We will learn how to calculate the heading we must fly to make good a desired track and the groundspeed we will achieve along it.
 This is the most frequent navigation calculation carried out by private pilots when planning a cross country flight.

 Suppose now you are in a Cessna 172 and you know the wind velocity, TAS and HDG and would like to find your track and groundspeed.
 Learn how to solve this problem by watching the lecture and practice your skills completing Quiz 17.

 Wind forecasts are quite accurately these days but usually serve as a general guide for your area.
 If you want to find out exactly what wind is affecting you in your local area at the present time, the Navigation Computer can be used to find the wind.

 Boeing 737 Airline Pilot and BSc Aviation Technology and Management Graduate, University of Leeds, United Kingdom.

-I create online courses on Udemy, in order to provide future and current pilots with an accessible, interactive and highly informative approach to training.
+I create aviation content, in order to provide future and current pilots with an accessible, interactive and highly informative approach to training.
 I developed my passion for aviation from flying a Cessna 150 at a local airfield and since then have flown numerous powered aircraft and gliders.
-Completed my pilot training across Europe, flying in England, Sweden, Norway, Bulgaria and across other European countries during international flights.
+Completed my pilot training across Europe, flying in England, Sweden, Norway, Bulgaria and across other European countries as part of international flights.

-I am also a founder and manager of PeakAviation.net, author of a start-up airline business plan, co-author of an airline management training programme, have been awarded "The Dean of Engineering Excellence Scholarship" in all three years during university...
+I am also an author of a start-up airline business plan, co-author of an airline management training programme and have been awarded "The Dean of Engineering Excellence Scholarship" in all three years during university.
 I also enjoy extreme sports, especially windsurfing and climbing.